intaschi/intaschi.github.io/_posts/2018-01-11-quick-start-guide.md

 If you are still curious and would like to know a little more about me, know that I also take a lot of interest in music, culinary, circus art (I used to love performing on stage) and nonviolent communication.

 For me, practicing NVC (nonviolent communication) is a way to be less judgemental and always remain open, in an empathic way, to other people's needs.
-In fact, <a target="_blank" href="https://www.youtube.com/watch?v=l7TONauJGfc&t=2935s">this video <i class="fab fa-github"></i></a> of Marshall Rosenberg is one of my favorites in life.
+In fact, <a target="_blank" href="https://www.youtube.com/watch?v=l7TONauJGfc&t=2935s">this video </a> of Marshall Rosenberg is one of my favorites in life.

 This is what I have for you, for now.
 In the coming weeks I will be writing more about my experience with Outreachy internship at Oppia and other subjects!